 The results reflect the mixed results, but they also raise two important issues in understanding the success (or not) of the 2019 rules package.

-First: race with a large number of cautions often have a lot of lead changes.
+First: races with a large number of cautions often have a lot of lead changes.
 How many of those lead changes are green-flag, get-your-heart-pumping lead changes and how many are staying out while everyone else pits?

 Second, no two races are the same, even at the same track.
 Some tracks have wildly varying number for metrics like lead changes and cautions, while other tracks are more consistent.
 Are we getting the real story comparing 2019 with 2018 without knowing if the 2018 races were exceptional?